-Your physical therapist will instruct you and your caregiver on proper around-the-clock rehabilitation, which WILL include introduction of an exercise schedule, a list of things to avoid, and what to do if additional assistance is needed.
-APPROPRIATE AND THOROUGH information IS just as vital as physical strength when it comes to healing.
+Your physical therapist will instruct you and your caregiver on proper around-the-clock rehabilitation, which may include introduction of an exercise schedule, a list of things to avoid, and what to do if additional assistance is needed.
+Mental knowledge can be just as vital as physical strength when it comes to healing.